Landlord Accident Claims

 Types of injury

 If your landlord has failed to meet their responsibilities to keep you and your family safe, then this can cause a range of different types of injuries, some of which can be life changing.

 Below are some examples of types of injuries which may be caused by landlord negligence.
 If your experience isn’t listed, then please don’t worry, it’s still likely we can help you.

 Carbon monoxide poisoning

-CO poisoning can be caused by faulty gas appliances which are not burning their fuel effectively.
-Your landlord is responsible for making sure your gas appliances are safe and must have a gas safety check carried out by a Gas Safe engineer every 12 months.
+Your landlord is responsible for making sure the gas appliances in your home are safe, and they must arrange for a gas safety check to be carried out by a ‘gas safe’ engineer every 12 months.

 Slips, trips and falls

-Respiratory problems can be caused by damp or mould in your home.
-Breathing in damp air or mould spores can cause lung conditions or make existing ones such as asthma, bronchitis or emphysema worse.
+Damp or mould in your home can be a cause of respiratory problems.
+Breathing in damp air or mould spores can cause lung conditions such as asthma, bronchitis or emphysema, or could make existing conditions worse.

 Damp can often be caused by leaks or a lack of ventilation, particularly in kitchens and bathrooms.
 If you’ve let your landlord know about damp or mould in your rented accommodation, then they have a responsibility to address the problem.